Entropy and heat kernel bounds on a Ricci flow background

 One of the main results in this paper will be a bound on the dependence of $\NN_{x,t} (r^2)$ on $(x,t)$ and $r > 0$ that is similar to (\ref{eq_norm_volume_variation}).
 A number of geometric and analytic bounds in this paper will contain a term involving the pointed Nash entropy, usually via a factor of the form $\exp ( \NN_{x,t} (r^2) )$ or $\exp (- \NN_{x,t} (r^2) )$.
 This dependence will always be optimal, so for example the corresponding result would be false after replacing $\NN_{x,t} (r^2)$ with $a\NN_{x,t} (r^2)$ for some $a > 1$ or $a <1$, depending on the situation.
-Our bounds will also be local in the sense that they only involve local geometric and analytic quantities other than possibly a lower scalar curvature bound, which is natural.
+Our bounds will also be local in the sense that, they will only involve bounds on the pointed Nash-entropy at the points in question, plus a possible global lower scalar curvature bound, which is natural.
 So for example, they may include the pointed Nash entropy at a specific point, but no term depending on Perelman's $\mu$-functional.